Move (The Move album): Reception

 Upon release, the album received primarily positive reviews.
-Bob Dawbarn of Melody Maker thought that there wasn't "one poor track" on it, positively noting the inclusion of the singles "Flowers in the Rain" and "Fire Brigade", and stated that it "should make everybody concerned very happy."
+Bob Dawbarn of Melody Maker thought that there was not "one poor track" on it, positively noting the inclusion of the singles "Flowers in the Rain" and "Fire Brigade", and stated that it "should make everybody concerned very happy."
 It was ranked Melody Maker's top album of the month.

 In a retrospective review of the album, Stephen Thomas Erlewine of AllMusic states that the album sounds like the work of multiple musical ensembles, due to the fact that the songs all feature different lead vocalists.
 He states that with Move, they combined Pete Townshend-esque art rock with older rockabilly three-chord song, but that they were doing so in order not to fit in with any particular musical category, a fate which happened to multiple artists, including the Who and the Small Faces.
-He writes that they were almost as heavy as the Who at the time, but were at the same time more psychedelic than them and the Kinks.
+He writes that they were almost as heavy as the Who at the time, but were at the same time more psychedelic than them or the Kinks.
 He writes that the album is a combination of contrasting genres which tend to "ping-pong" back and forth.